Alert Source Discuss

 Backwards Compatibility

-(2) can be mitigated by increasing the gas limit at the same time as implementing this EIP, reducing the risk that applications will no longer work at all due to transaction gas usage rising above the block gas limit.
-(3) cannot be mitigated this time, but this proposal could be implemented to make this no longer a concern for any tree structure changes in the future.
+(1) can be mitigated by increasing the gas limit at the same time as implementing this EIP, reducing the risk that applications will no longer work at all due to transaction gas usage rising above the block gas limit.

 Test Cases